ikirincic/myLib/README.md

                           applicationId: "application ID")
 ```

-All responses are passed trough EVInteractionDelegate so we should should implement it at this point:
+All responses are passed through EVInteractionDelegate so we should implement it at this point:

 ```
 ...